cirrus-modules/example/README.md

-# Example template
+# Example module

-An example template that generates a task which prints `Hello, World!`.
+An example module that generates a task which prints `Hello, World!`.

 ## Usage